uva-math/uva-math-code/geolab/index.md

 <h2 class="mb-3">Requirements</h2>

 The students are required to meet with their group and their mentor(s) once a week for an hour and a half to discuss their progress and plan for future work.
 Additionally, two hours of independent work are required each week.
 We will also have monthly common meetings (three total) between the different groups.
-You can see SCHEDULE for a more detailed discussion of the type of meetings, where students will have the opportunity to discuss their project with other students and wider communities.
+You can see the <a href="{{site.url}}/geolab/schedule/">schedule page</a> for a more detailed discussion of the type of meetings, where students will have the opportunity to discuss their project with other students and wider communities.

 <h2 class="mb-3">Apply</h2>